Lutarisco/acplay/README.md

 Available with most UNIX systems, for doing... math.

 ### sox
 You only need this to play that data this program outputs.
-That means always.
+That means almost always.
+The only side case I can think about is to broadcast an Internet radio, e.g. with Icecast.
 Install `sox` with your favourite package manager.
 If you can't, then head to this page:
 > http://sox.sourceforge.net